2015 ISSA Tournament Rules and Information

 The following awards will be given:

-Individual Awards - See Fact Sheet for specific tournament
+1. All Divisions: Sponsor Awards and Individual Awards - See Supplemental Rules for specific tournament awards.

 All bats used in ISSA play for all divisions must be official softball bats certified by the Amateur Softball Association (ASA) and/or certified BPF 1.21 or less (unless prior approval given by the tournament officials).
 Bats must have their original paint markings for complete identification.
 Tournament officials have the right to keep any bat suspected of being altered or otherwise illegal for a period of thirty (30) days to have it inspected and/or tested.
 Any bat found to be altered or illegal could result in the player and manager being disqualified from future participation in senior softball.
 Any team protesting a bat alleging it to be altered must post the Bat Protest Fee of $350.00.